Vyral/base-template/_posts/2024-12-06-should-you-build-a-new-home-or-buy-a-resale-house.md

 {% include excerpt.html %}

-One of the biggest questions I get is "Should you build your dream home or buy an existing one?"
+One of the biggest questions I get is “Should you build your dream home or buy an existing one?”
 It’s not an easy choice, and there’s no one-size-fits-all answer.
 But don’t worry—I’ve got some real insights to help you decide.

 **Why does the parade of homes matter?** The Flathead Builders Association just brought back their Parade of Homes after a five-year break.
 This event is a goldmine for anyone thinking about homes—whether you want to build or buy.
 Homes were divided into three categories this year: attainable, luxury, and dream homes.
 Each category shows what’s possible in today’s market, from prices to trends to square footage.
 I dug into the data to compare the costs of new builds versus existing homes.
 Let’s break it down.